GoPro action camera mounted on a chest harness

 • 132-review proof base is the smallest of the premium HERO13 SKUs

-• $70 more than the Forest Green Limited Edition; calculate if the bundle value matches that premium
+• $70 more than the Forest Green Limited Edition

-• If you already have GoPro batteries from a previous camera, much of the bundle value is wasted
+• If you already have GoPro batteries, much of the bundle value is wasted

-The HERO13 Extended Power Bundle is the right pick for travelers, multi-day trip shooters, and anyone who has been burned by single-battery GoPro days.
-The three Enduro batteries plus dual charger combo is genuinely $100-130 in real accessory value, and the Enduro batteries specifically hold charge better in cold conditions than standard GoPro cells.
-For mountain biking, ski days, or any shoot where you cannot be near power for 8 to 12 hours, this bundle solves the battery problem.
+The HERO13 Extended Power Bundle is the right pick for travelers and multi-day trip shooters.
+The three Enduro batteries plus dual charger combo is genuinely $100–130 in real accessory value, and the Enduro batteries specifically hold charge better in cold conditions.
+For ski days or any shoot where you cannot be near power for 8 to 12 hours, this bundle solves the battery problem.

 #3 Premium, Best 360 GoPro